-A 2016 report by the McKinsey Global Institute indicates that the gross volume of data present in modern information systems is doubling every three years.
-Professionals with business competency and a background in information systems continue to prove essential in easing the transition to big data.
+Professionals with business competency and a background in information systems continue to prove immeasurably helpful in easing the transition into the era of big data.

-The Bureau of Labor Statistics lists a number of information technology jobs ranging from web developers to computer and information research scientists with annual median salaries of $69,430 to $118,370, respectively.
-In 2018, the median annual wage for information technology professionals was $86,320.
-Between 2018 and 2028, the BLS projects that the field will add an astonishing 546,200 new positions, amounting to a growth of 12 percent, more than double the five percent growth rate of jobs across all careers over the same period.
+The Bureau of Labor Statistics lists several information technology jobs ranging from web developers to computer and information research scientists with annual median salaries of $77,200 to $126,830, respectively.
+In May 2020, the median annual wage for computer and information technology occupations was $91,250.

-In recent years, two significant U.S. government initiatives provide further indication that information technology is here to stay: the Department of Defense’s Joint Information Environment and the IC Information Technology Environment (IC ITE, pronounced “eyesight”).
+In recent years, two significant U.S. government initiatives have indicated that the realm of the digital sciences is here to stay: the Department of Defense’s Joint Information Environment and the IC Information Technology Environment (IC ITE, pronounced “eyesight”).

 With data at the center of many of the tech industry’s most significant leaps forward, there’s no doubt that capabilities in information systems and data analytics will become essential for most industries to better serve their clientele.